Posted by Shelly Eweka.

 - Don’t ignore the debt until it becomes hopelessly overwhelming.
 Stay engaged with the loan institutions.

-You may be eligible for a portion of your loan to be forgiven through the Public Service Loan Forgiveness (PSLF) Program.
+You may be eligible for a portion of your student loan debt to be forgiven through the Public Service Loan Forgiveness (PSLF) Program.
 In order to qualify, you must be employed fulltime by a qualifying employer—a tax-exempt non-profit or government organization, for example.
 There are also various loan forgiveness programs especially for K-12 teachers who work in low-income districts.

-Federal versus private loans.
+Understand the difference between federal and private loans.
 Many of the features of federal loans, such as tax deductibility and being able to consolidate into direct consolidation loans, are not available for private loans.
 Private loans also may not offer forbearance or deferment options.
 It’s important to know what kind of loan you have and what the terms are, so you can be clear about your options.

 I often get questions from people who want to know how they can reach other financial goals, such as providing financial help to relatives.
 The one-word answer?
 Prioritize.
 Some things simply cannot be put off, like saving for retirement; remember, you may plan to work until age 70, but may not ultimately have control over when you retire.
 Weigh these necessities against your other goals, and be ready to make some hard choices.

-A college education or an advance degree is one of the biggest investments you will ever make.
+A college education or an advanced degree is one of the biggest investments you will ever make.
 Educating yourself on student loan debt, meanwhile, requires just a small investment of your time.
 In both cases, the payoff can be great.